t-mart/wap/README.rst

   end
   print("Hi, I'm running on " .. wowVersion .. " WoW!")

-With substitution directives, I see:

-- Lua code comments overloaded into another language with its own special syntax and keyword names.
-- The ability to introduce bugs in the lua code itself, because lua static analyzers like `luacheck <https://github.com/mpeterv/luacheck>`_ obviously do not try to parse comments.

-On the other hand, with the WoW API version, I see:

-- Clear, parseable Lua code that can be statically analyzed.
-- A leveraging of the API that WoW exposes.
+This code is clear in its intentions.
+It's simply Lua code, and it leverages the WoW API we have at hand to do the job.
+And, it can be statically analyzed.

-And this is just Lua.
+And this is just the Lua.
 Substitution directives also exist for TOC and XML files:

 - The main case for substitution in TOC files is to handle the ``Interface`` tag, which *wap* can do for you.
 - For XML, there may be a valid use case.
-But I'd counter that you should not be writing it for your addons because WoW Lua code can do everything that WoW XML documents can.
+But, there's almost no reason to be writing XML.
+Lua can do everything that WoW XML can.
-  So why would you want to put yourself through that?

-In closing, the main point is here is that there are programmatic ways in your Lua code to do everything that substitution directives do, but in a better way, and TOC file generation is handled by *wap* itself.
+In closing, the main point is here is that there are programmatic ways to do everything substitution directives do in your Lua code, but in a better way.
+And TOC file generation is handled by *wap* itself.

 Why generate TOC files?